 In Doctrine and Covenants 41:5, a disciple of Jesus Christ is defined as someone who has received Christ’s teachings and lives by what they know to be true.
-This means that being a disciple of Jesus Christ is not a passive process.
+This means that becoming a disciple of Jesus Christ is not a passive process.
+In fact, Elder Bruce C. Hafen stated that we must “strain every spiritual muscle” in being Jesus Christ’s disciples (“A Disciple’s Journey,” February 5, 2008).
 We must put forth effort to learn Christ’s teachings and then consciously try to follow them throughout our lives.

-Read these talks to learn more about how you can become a disciple of Jesus Christ.
+Read these talks to learn more about how you can become a disciple of Jesus Christ and have more charity.
 This lifetime process can bring joy and eternal life.

 BLOG POSTWhere We Live Is Holy Land